ItaiTzur76/ModularExpressions/README.md

 private static Modex GroupedDecimalNumberModex => ZeroOrOneOf("-") + (Digit.TimesBetween(min: 1, max: 3) + ZeroOrMoreOf("," + Digit.Times(3)) + ZeroOrOneOf("." + ZeroOrMoreOf(Digit)) | "." + OneOrMoreOf(Digit));
 ```
+Of course, the containing class would then have to be declared `partial` as well.
+(A compilation error would occur if not.)

 And that's it.
 Now, every time `GroupedDecimalNumberPattern()` is called, it returns the correct regular-expression pattern matching any text that looks like a decimal number with digit grouping.

-*Note:* all those built-in Modex elements (`Digit`, `ZeroOrOneOf` and so on) in the example above can appear without a prefix only if a `using static ModularExpressions.Modex;` directive is added at the top of the file.
-If it is not added, then every such built-in Modex element would have to be prefixed with its (`Modex`) class, making the example above look like:
+*Note:* the `<Using Include="ModularExpressions.Modex" Static="true" />` element mentioned in the ***Install and Setup*** section above allows all those built-in Modex elements (`Digit`, `ZeroOrOneOf` and so on) to appear in the example above without any prefix.
+If that element is not added to the `.csproj` file as recommended, then every such built-in Modex element would have to be prefixed with its (`Modex`) class, making the example above look like:
 ```csharp
 [GenerateModex(nameof(GroupedDecimalNumberModex))]
 public static partial string GroupedDecimalNumberPattern();